Skip to cookie consent Skip to main content

 Why do I have to get the flu shot every year?

-Immunity from the flu vaccine can wear off.
-In addition, the flu virus strains circulating can change from year to year, so you need an updated flu shot each fall.
+Protection from the flu vaccine wears off.
+In addition, the flu virus strains circulating change from year to year, so you need an updated flu shot each fall.